Baháʼí Faith in Andorra: Growth

-In 1963 statistics on the community listed a registered group (less than 9 Baháʼís) in Andorra-la-Vella.
+In 1963, statistics on the community listed a registered group (less than 9 Baháʼís) in Andorra-la-Vella.
 A Baháʼí Local Spiritual Assembly is noted in 1979 - as well as Baháʼís living in a total of 3 locations in Andorra.

-By 1978 European countries other than Soviet and Microstates of Europe had their own Baháʼí National Assembly.
-In the case of the microstates, most had one local assembly per state (an assembly requires at least 9 adult members of the religion in good standing in a civic boundary.)
-Some Andorran Baháʼís went on pilgrimage in 1992.

-In 2003 the Andorran government co-sponsored a resolution passed by the third Committee of the United Nations General Assembly which expressed "serious concern" over continuing violations of human rights in Iran—and mentions specifically "continuing discrimination" against Baha'is and other religious minorities.
-See Persecution of Baháʼís.
+In 2003, the Andorran government co-sponsored a resolution passed by the third Committee of the United Nations General Assembly which expressed "serious concern" over continuing violations of human rights in Iran and mentioned specifically "continuing discrimination" against Baha'is and other religious minorities.

 Second generation Baháʼí Jose Mingorance Tost was chairman of the Local Spiritual Assembly of the Baháʼís of Andorra in 2004 and the secretary is Badi Daemi.
 Marc Forné Molné, then Head of Government of Andorra, attended a reception before the ceremony for the 50th anniversary of the establishment of a community of the religion in 1954.

 Regional conferences were called for by the Universal House of Justice, current head of the religion, in October 2008 and one was held for the Iberian peninsula 24–25 January 2009 to celebrate recent achievements in grassroots community-building and to plan their next steps in organizing in their home areas.
 Among the 1400 attendees were two Bahaʼis who came from Andorra.

 Demographics

 In 2005 according to the Association of Religion Data Archives (relying on World Christian Encyclopedia) the Baháʼís amounted to 0.1% or about 80 Baháʼís.
-In 2010 Wolfram Alpha lists 0.1459% or about 120 Baháʼís.